microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 `Thread` scope with a bias vector added to the result.

 Validation will enforce that:
-* The input vector length matches the `M` matrix dimension
+* The input vector length matches the `K` matrix dimension
-* The bias vector length matches the `N` matrix dimension
+* The bias vector length matches the `M` matrix dimension
 * The matrix A is an `A` matrix of `Thread` scope

 ```llvm